You know the Slump.

 I'll notice when you slip into old or limiting patterns with Book Two, and guide you back toward creative risk and expansion every time.

 That means I will challenge you to grow as a writer.
+I will really challenge you.

-I will always be kind—but I won’t let you stay comfortable for long.
+I will always be kind, but I won’t let you stay comfortable for long.

 You're feeling the weight of your first book's success (or its silence).